-The Atlantic City Public Library will throw a party on Thursday, June 29, at 2 p.m. to kick off its Summer Reading Program for children and teenagers.
+The Atlantic City Public Library has kicked off its Summer Reading Program for children and teenagers.
 Download this year's Summer Reading Program brochure

 WEEKLY CHILDREN’S PROGRAMSTween Days in the Teen Lounge

 Saturdays, July 1, 8, 15, 22, 29; Aug.
 5, 12, 19, from 11 a.m.-1 p.m.

 Not quite a teen yet?
 You are invited to rock out in the Teen Lounge and play video games.
 Participants need a library card in good standing

 Saturdays, July 1, 8, 15, 22, 29; Aug.
 5, 12, 19, from 2-3 p.m.